4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - See how your assets are distributed among users wallets
+See how your assets are distributed among users wallets

 ---